 Table Runner DIY Project for Cinco de Mayo

-This week my Supper Club friends and I are sharing tablescapes for Cinco De Mayo.
-Each month we get together and plan a theme for our tables and create a menu to share with you.
+My Supper Club friends and I are sharing tablescapes for Cinco De Mayo this week.
+We plan a theme for our tables each month and create a menu to share with you.

 First, cut a length of drop cloth fabric 15 x 60 inches.
 Your size may vary depending on your table.
 I wanted a good length of the runner to drop off the table edge.